arg0NNY/BetterAnimations/docs/usage/switch-animations.md

 ## Mixing Switch Animations

-Since the Switch Modules execute two different animations, we can select different Animations for each of them.
+Since the Switch Modules execute two different animations, we can configure different Animations for each of them.
 To unlock the ability to configure the Enter and Exit animations of Switch Modules separately, enable [Advanced Mode](./advanced-mode).

 <Lottie :animation-data="switchAnimationsMixing" />